 DHA (22:6 n-3) | 0.128 g | -- |

 Halibut is a lean, white, firm, and flaky textured fish and contains very few bones.
-Fresh caught halibuts available from March to November.
-In the markets, large halibut are labeled as "barn doors," small ones as "chickens."
+Fresh-caught halibuts are available from March to November.
+In the markets, large halibut are labeled as "barn doors," and small ones as "chickens."

 They sold year-round as whole frozen (small chicken), steaks, or fileted.
 Look for white, moist, and glossy flesh.
 Buy steaks that cut from the middle-third, rather than the thin tail-end where the proportion of bone to the flesh is very high.
-Also, steaks from the tail end are liable to dry-out quickly while cooking than the mid-portion steaks.
+Also, steaks from the tail end are liable to dry out more quickly while cooking than the mid-portion steaks.

 Avoid halibut fish with a strong amine odor.
 Always store fillets/sections in the deep freezer.

-Halibut is a large, oceanic flatfish.
-In the markets, one can always find prepared halibut in large sections or fillets, sometimes with the skin on.
-If you prefer to skin, just peel it inside out.
-Remove any bones before cooking.
+Halibut, a large oceanic flatfish, is commonly found in markets either as large sections or fillets, sometimes with the skin still attached.
+If you prefer it without the skin, simply peel it off inside out and remove any bones before cooking.

-Halibut fish are much sought after for their very mild and sweet flavor and fine texture.
-Fresh fish almost translucent when raw, however, once cooked; it turns into attractive snow-white, tender, flaky, and delicious.
+Halibut fish are highly sought after for their mild, sweet flavor and delicate texture.
+While fresh halibut appears almost translucent when raw, it transforms into an attractive snow-white color with a tender, flaky texture when cooked.

 Here are some serving ideas: